Such a beautiful name. I’ve loved it since I first saw the name as part of our family history, although that first time was in such a sad context.

 These families maintained some level of interaction, writing letters, for the next two generations.
 I think that the family genealogy information from Germany, much of it from family memory, was inadvertently in error relative to Andreas Kirsch’s wife.
 The German family members graciously shared their information with various researchers in the US, who shared it with others.
 Therefore, the original “remembered” information was incorrect in exactly the same way when gathered some 50 years later from descendants.
 I don’t know how the US researchers would have obtained the identically incorrect information otherwise.
 That was before the days of online trees that could easily be copied and even before the days of the LDS church’s microfilmed records, which is where I found the records for Elke to translate in the 1980s.
 Of course, there are even more records available today through FamilySearch and Ancestry.

 Sadly, my Kirsch cousins have all passed on now.
 I would love to share this with them.
 I’m sure they would be grateful to learn that we know unquestionably, confirmed by three individual church records, who Andreas married.
 That was a brick wall and sticking point for a very long time.

 Andreas did not live a long life.
-He was born in 1772 and died in 1819, at the age of 46 years, just 3 months shy of his 47th birthday.
-Surely, at that age, he didn’t die of old age.
+He was born in 1774 and died in 1819.
+Surely, at roughly 45 years of age, he didn’t die because he was elderly.
 Perhaps one day, we’ll obtain the actual death record from the church which may include his cause of death.
 Some churches were religious (pardon the pun) about recording as much information as possible, including causes of death and scriptures read at the funeral, and others recorded the bare minimum.